Science is a subject where we learn about the natural world around us through observation and experimentation.

 - Teachers use our assessment tool and knowledge organisers to ensure they are confident in assessing children’s learning.

-- Science is monitored across the school by the Science leaders.
+- Science is monitored across the school by the Science leader.

 - Children will enjoy Science, approaching the subject with a positive and enquiring attitude.